 Hibiscus tea (also known as Jamaica drink) is a refreshing tea made from hibiscus flowers.
-It’s totally refreshing on a hot day and it’s even purported to have health benefits.
+It’s totally refreshing on a hot summer day and it’s even purported to have health benefits.

 Hibiscus tea is caffeine-free and it bears no resemblance to black tea.
 So, just what is hibiscus tea?

 What is Hibiscus Tea?

 Hibiscus tea is an herbal tea made from hibiscus flowers.

 You can make pure hibiscus tea from the flowers alone (usually with added sugar).
 But, you will also find hibiscus mixed in with many tea blends.